UltraEngine/Documentation/CPP_CreateComboBox.md

 # CreateComboBox #

 The combobox widget displays a drop-down box the user can select an item from.
 The EDTIABLE style allows the user to input their own values in the textfield.
+This widget emits a WIDGETSELECT event when a new item is selected.

 ## Syntax ##
 - shared_ptr<[Widget](Widget.md)\> **CreateComboBox**(const int x, const int y, const int width, const int height, shared_ptr<[Widget](Widget.md)\> parent, const ComboBoxStyle = COMBOBOX_DEFAULT)